Loveable Lemons

 Step 5: Right before serving, add the garlic oil and the cooked white rice to the soup.
 It is important to serve right away because the rice will absorb the liquid the longer it sits.
 If needed, add more beef broth.

-Step 6: Top the bowl of soup with shredded parmesan cheese, chopped green onions, and fresh cracked black pepper.
+Step 6: Top the bowl of soup with shredded Parmesan cheese, chopped green onions, and fresh cracked black pepper.

 Tips and Tricks